SERG-Delft/REMLA/rubrics.md

 - The essay is independently readable.
 - The story-line is illustrated with meaningful and appealing images and infographics.

-### Experiment/Solution (30%)
+### Solution (30%)

-- The solution presented is relevant to the fields of Release Engineering, MLOps, or both.
+- The solution presented is relevant to the fields of Release Engineering or MLOps.
+E.g.,
--
+- The solution is well-described an technically sound, reflecting best practices in this area of study.
+- The paper presents a validation of the solution using real-world scenarios.
+- The solution is available and ready to be used by practitioners